-John Oberdorf is an attorney in the New York office of Loeb & Loeb LLP.
-He focuses his practice in the areas of commercial finance, corporate law, mergers and acquisitions, and intellectual property matters and transactions.
-Much of his work involves the representation of banks and other financial institutions in private banking and commercial lending transactions, including secured and unsecured lending, private equity and subscription line financing, lending to hedge funds and fund of funds, art loans, aircraft financing, commercial real estate financing, securities lending, and various other credit arrangements.
-He also advises clients concerning a variety of corporate matters and transactions arising from formation through and including ultimate sale, merger, and/or dissolution.
-He has special business operational knowledge and experience in the digital media, marketing and technology industries.
+John Oberdorf is a partner in the New York office of Loeb & Loeb LLP.
+He focuses his practice on the areas of commercial finance transactions, corporate law matters and transactions, mergers and acquisitions, and intellectual property matters and transactions.

+Much of his work involves the representation of banks and other financial institutions in private banking and commercial lending transactions, including secured and unsecured lending, private equity and subscription line financing, lending to hedge funds and funds of funds, art loans, aircraft financing, commercial real estate financing, securities lending, and various other credit arrangements.
+He also advises clients concerning a variety of corporate law matters and transactions arising from formation through and including ultimate sale, merger, and/or dissolution.
+He has special business operational knowledge and experience in the digital media, marketing, and technology industries.